Connecticut Clinical Psychologist Salary Outlook

 Which Connecticut Cities Are Best for Clinical Psychologists?

-Wages vary quite a bit depending on the area of the state.
-They’re highest in the Hartford metro area and lowest in the Norwich area.
+Salaries vary quite a bit depending on the area of the state.
+They’re highest in metro Hartford and lowest in metro Norwich.

 Connecticut cities by average annual clinical psychologist wage